 What is the Rock Cycle?
 Explore this Rock Cycle Diagram.

 Want a printable version of this rock cycle diagram?
-You can download it here.
+Simply fill out the form below and we’ll email it to you.
 I’ve included one with fill-in-the-blanks spaces for kids to do as well.

 Here are our chocolate rocks and sediment!
 Now that we’ve explored the science of rocks, let’s get on to making some.

 Chocolate Rocks Supplies Needed

 Here’s what you’ll need to make the rocks.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - White and milk chocolate (baking chocolate or almond bark are perfect)

 - Grater or vegetable peeler (Kid-safe options like this one are available.)